-Many skilled software engineers are rejected during Amazon’s interview process because they do not clear the Bar Raiser interview.
-Answering Bar Raiser interview questions effectively is very important to get hired as a software engineer at Amazon,
+As a potential employee, you will need to clear Amazon’s Bar Raiser interview round successfully to get through the Amazon Loop interview process.
+Many skilled software engineers are rejected during Amazon’s interview process because they fall short in the Bar Raiser interview.
+Answering Amazon Bar Raiser interview questions effectively is very important to land an offer from Amazon.

 - Role of a Bar Raiser in Amazon Interview Process